jccultima123/jej_mis/README.md

 ## What features to expect?

-- Functional login / logout / change / register (Optional) actions
+- Functional login / logout / change / ~~register~~ actions
 - Pulled some functions and classes from third-party sources
 - Better error and exception handling
 - More secured (Can't touch this??)
-- More compatible!
-Better for cross-platforms!
+- More compatible for cross-platforms!
 - Mobile-friendly (not yet recommended for below 340x480)
 - Internet Explorer is no longer required for this system, so choose Firefox, Opera or Chrome!
 - and so much more!